 Use incentives to encourage referrals:

 As with any business, hammering existing clients for referrals is a powerful move to generate leads.
-Referral prospects typically come with more information gathered and ready to move forward with a purchase faster than other leads because they’ve learned about your company before coming to you and making contact.
+Referral prospects typically come with more information gathered and are ready to move forward with a purchase faster than other leads because they’ve learned about your company before coming to you and making contact.
 And when it comes to big, huge, and expensive products like solar panels, existing clients are naturally more motivated to refer.

 After all, people have to invest a lot of money to install the panels and they’re going to be motivated to earn anything back on it that they can.
 Plus, existing customers will have a relationship with your company for a very long time, possibly resulting in multiple referrals if you make it worth their while.
 Incentives like discounts or cash rewards are great motivators, especially if you offer tiered rewards for sending multiple solar leads.
 If a customer knows they will earn more with every referral, they will be more likely to send more your way.